 At the Detroit Zoo

-The mantella frog can be seen at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.
+Several species of mantella frogs can be seen at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.
 There are many species of mantella frogs at the Detroit Zoo and those currently viewable to guests include golden, Bernhard’s, arboreal, splendid, green and Betsileo mantellas.

 Mantella frogs are a part of a large family of frogs that vary in color from yellow to red to orange.
-These very small frogs have aposematic colorations, which means their bright and contrasting colors indicate toxins to potential predators.
+These very small frogs have aposematic coloration, which means their bright and contrasting colors indicate toxins to potential predators.
 In the wild, they use the adhesive pads on their toes to stick to trees and leaves.
 The male frogs have a smaller body compared to the females, which have a more angular body.
 Like many amphibians, the mantella frogs spend almost all of their time on land.